 Investment Banking Division – Skills Required

-Investment bankers who work in the IBD require a lot of financial modeling, valuation and excel skills for preparation of research reports, advising clients and completion of deals.
+Investment bankers who work in the IBD require a lot of financial modeling, valuation, and excel skills to prepare research reports, advise clients, and complete deals.
 The major skills required are mentioned as follows:

 - Business valuation